The Clean House: Production history

 The Clean House had its world premiere at the Yale Repertory Theatre, Connecticut, from September 17 to October 9, 2004, directed by Bill Rauch.

 The play has been produced in many regional theaters, such as at South Coast Repertory in its West Coast premiere from January 29, 2005 to February 27; the Goodman Theatre from April to June 2006; the Woolly Mammoth Theatre Company, Washington, D.C. from July 11 to August 14, 2005; the Barksdale Theatre in Richmond,Virginia (2008); and the Portland Stage Company, Portland, Oregon (2009).

 The play premiered Off-Broadway at Lincoln Center's Mitzi E. Newhouse Theater on October 29, 2006 in a limited run to January 28, 2007.
 Directed by Bill Rauch, the cast featured Blair Brown (Lane), Jill Clayburgh (Virginia), John Dossett (Charles/Mathilde's father), Concetta Tomei (Ana/Mathilde's mother), and Vanessa Aspillaga (Mathilde).

 The play was produced at the Crucible Theatre, Sheffield, England in April 2006, (European Premiere) and at Northampton's Royal & Derngate theatres in February 2008 and then on a UK tour.
 The Sheffield production featured Patricia Hodge (Lane) and Eleanor Bron (Ana/Mathilde's mother).
 It was directed by Samuel West.
 Both actors revived these roles for Northampton and UK tour, directed by John Dove.

 It was produced at California Repertory Company (2015) in Long Beach, California.
 The director, Joanne Gordon, noted that Ruhl "...presents a female perspective with wit, with humor, with subtlety, and the element which I enjoy so much about her work... it possess that kind of Latin magic - realism."

-Other international productions include: The Marlowe Theatre in Canterbury (2008); the Espace Libre theatre (Montreal) in French (2008); Circa Theatre, Wellington, New Zealand (2009).
+Other international productions include: The Fairfax Studio in Melbourne, Australia (2006) The Marlowe Theatre in Canterbury (2008); the Espace Libre theatre (Montreal) in French (2008); Circa Theatre, Wellington, New Zealand (2009).

 The Theatre Sarnia production won the Western Ontario Drama League (WODL) Festival as Best Production.
 This allowed them to compete at the provincial level, where they won "Outstanding Festival Production" at the Theatre Ontario Festival (2015).